wekontrol/FinanceV1.4/replit.md

 - Real-time currency formatting in input fields for visual confirmation (e.g., "AOA 1.500,00")
 - Interactive Financial Health Score widget with dynamic colors and animations
 - **NEW: Language selector on login screen (top-right corner, optional) - 5 languages!**
+- **NEW: Per-user language preference - saved in database and applied to entire app**

 **Technical Implementations & Feature Specifications:**
+- **Multi-language Support (Per-User):** Each user can select their language on login (Português, English, Español, Umbundu, Lingala).
+Selection is saved to the user's profile in the database and applied to the entire app throughout the session.
 - **Notification Management:** Supports Web Push Notifications (Service Worker, subscribers in `push_subscriptions` table) and Email Notifications (SendGrid integration optional).
 Users and Super Admins can configure preferences for budget alerts, subscription reminders, financial tips (AI insights), and goal progress.
 - **Budget History Tracking:** Automated tracking of monthly spending by category in a `budget_history` table.
 Auto-saves history on month change and uses a background scheduler.
 Includes subscriptions in budget calculations.
 - **User-Specific Budgets:** Allows users to create and manage their own budget categories, isolated per user, with validation to prevent duplicate categories for the same user.